Skip to content

 Reducing access to means of suicide during suicidal crisis

-Two major programs are in active development.
+Three major programs are in active development.

 In the United States, less than 50% of guns are stored safely.
 By improving safe gun storage rates, we will reduce suicide rates and unauthorized use resulting in injury or fatality.